ayota/github_basics/workflow.md

    * **Compare** the branch your changes are on (so, the one you made, like `38_exploding_toasters`)
 4. Add any notes, outstanding issues, important emoji expressions, etc.
    * [All the things.] (http://www.webpagefx.com/tools/emoji-cheat-sheet/)
-5. Let everyone know you're ready to merge! :tada: :tada:
+5. Let everyone know you're ready to merge! :tada: :tada: :tada:

 ![](http://i.amz.mshcdn.com/TUGnCLIUndmH2H1WOP2VGgfDmq4=/fit-in/850x850/http%3A%2F%2Fmashable.com%2Fwp-content%2Fgallery%2Fcatmemes%2FKeyboardCat.gif)